 Global LNG demand is increasing

-Natural gas and LNG are essential for the global energy transition, as evidenced by growing long-term supply contracts
+Natural gas is essential for the global energy transition, as evidenced by growing LNG demand

 Since the outbreak of the conflict in Ukraine, European and Asian countries more than most have recognized that they must reduce reliance on any one region or country’s supply of energy including natural gas.